Azure-Samples/multimodal-rag-code-execution/deployment/README.md

 The new way to deploy this solutions is using the 1-click deployment.
 This is the recommended way to deploy this solution.

-## Known limitations

-Due to an [upstream Bicep limitations with Service Principals](https://learn.microsoft.com/en-us/graph/templates/known-issues-graph-bicep?view=graph-bicep-1.0#application-passwords-are-not-supported-for-applications-and-service-principals), the 1-click deployment will NOT be able to create a secret.
-You will need to run a post-deployment script to create the secret and assign it to the API WebApp in order to complete the deployment.

 ## Pre-requisites

 - You will need to have an Azure subscription and be able to create resources in it.
-At least a resource group is required, and the user must have `Owner` permissions.
+At least a resource group is required, and the user must have `Owner` permissions on it.
-- Addiitonally, you will need to have privileges to create an app registration/service principal.
-- Using Cloud Shell is also recommend to finalize the deployment.

 ## Deployment steps (Azure Portal)